 In addition to hearing voices, patients with dissociative identity disorder may have visual, tactile, olfactory, and gustatory hallucinations.
 Thus, patients may be misdiagnosed with a psychotic disorder.
 However, these hallucinatory symptoms differ from the typical hallucinations of psychotic disorders such as schizophrenia Schizophrenia Schizophrenia is characterized by psychosis (loss of contact with reality), hallucinations (false perceptions), delusions (false beliefs), disorganized speech and behavior, flattened affect... read more .
 Patients with dissociative identity disorder experience these symptoms as coming from an alternate identify (eg, as if someone else was wanting to cry using their eyes, hearing the voice of an alternate identity criticizing them).

 Depression, anxiety, substance abuse, self-injury, self-mutilation, nonepileptic seizures, and suicidal behavior are common, as is sexual dysfunction.

 The switching of identities and the amnestic barriers between them frequently result in chaotic lives.
-Generally, patients try to minimize their symptoms and the effect they have on others.
+Generally, patients try to hide or minimize their symptoms and the effect they have on others.